iamtreetop/Slaw/README.md

 **Live Chat**
 * Within each channel, user's can communicate with each other in real-time
 * Each channel is chat-specific and will be private within the channel
-* FUTURE IMPLEMENTATION - Provide notifications for the channe;
+* FUTURE IMPLEMENTATION - Provide notifications for the channel's

 ## Code Snippets